Regulatory guide - General obligations of other persons

 What constitutes a reasonable excuse will depend on all the circumstances of a particular case, but examples could include:

-• the person has a reasonable belief that the WHS entry permit holder does not in fact hold a valid WHS entry permit [2]
+• the person has a reasonable belief that the EPH does not in fact hold a valid WHS entry permit and a Fair Work entry permit[2]

-• an incident has occurred at the workplace that makes it unsafe for anyone (including a WHS entry permit holder) to be at the workplace
+• an incident has occurred at the workplace that makes it unsafe for anyone (including an EPH) to be at the workplace

-• a non-disturbance notice has been issued, affecting the part of the workplace that is relevant to the WHS entry permit holder.
+• a non-disturbance notice has been issued,[4] affecting the part of the workplace that an EPH is attempting to enter.

-The person to whom the prohibition applies could be a 'person conducting a business or undertaking' (PCBU) in relation to which the WHS entry permit holder is trying to exercise the right of entry (a relevant PCBU), but could also be the person with management or control of the workplace, a worker or any other person.
+The person to whom the prohibition against refusal or delay applies could be the 'person conducting a business or undertaking' (PCBU), and could also be the person with management or control of the workplace (PMCW), a worker, or any other person.

 2. Hindering or obstructing WHS entry permit holder

-A person must not intentionally and unreasonably hinder or obstruct a WHS entry permit holder in entering a workplace or in exercising any rights at a workplace in accordance with part 7.[3]
+A person must not intentionally and unreasonably hinder or obstruct an EPH in entering a workplace or in exercising any rights at a workplace in accordance with Part 7 of the WHS Act.[5]
 Examples could include:

-• making repeated and excessive requests that a WHS entry permit holder show his or her WHS entry permit
+• making repeated and excessive requests that an EPH show his or her WHS entry permit or Fair Work permit

-• failing to provide access to records that the WHS entry permit holder is entitled to inspect.[4]
+• failing to provide access to documents or things that an EPH is entitled to inspect.[6]

-Again, the person to whom the prohibition applies could be a relevant PCBU, the person with management or control of the workplace, a worker or any other person.
+Again, the person to whom the prohibition applies could be the PCBU, the PMCW, a worker, or any other person.

 3. Compliance